Salmonella: Epidemiology

-Due to being considered sporadic, between 60% to 80% of salmonella infections cases go undiagnosed.
+Due to being considered sporadic, between 60% and 80% of salmonella infections cases go undiagnosed.
 In March 2010, data analysis was completed to estimate an incidence rate of 1140 per 100,000 person-years.
 In the same analysis, 93.8 million cases of gastroenteritis were due to salmonella infections.
 At the 5th percentile the estimated amount was 61.8 million cases and at the 95th percentile the estimated amount was 131.6 million cases.
 The estimated number of deaths due to salmonella was approximately 155,000 deaths.
 In 2014, in countries such as Bulgaria and Portugal, children under 4 were 32 and 82 times more likely, respectively, to have a salmonella infection.
 Those who are most susceptible to infection are: children, pregnant women, elderly people, and those with deficient immune systems.

 Risk factors for Salmonella infections include a variety of foods.
 Meats such as chicken and pork have the possibility to be contaminated.
 A variety of vegetables and sprouts may also have salmonella.
 Lastly, a variety of processed foods such as chicken nuggets and pot pies may also contain this bacteria.

 Successful forms of prevention come from existing entities such as the FDA, United States Department of Agriculture, and the Food Safety and Inspection Service.
 All of these organizations create standards and inspections to ensure public safety in the U.S. For example, the FSIS agency working with the USDA has a Salmonella Action Plan in place.
 Recently, it received a two-year plan update in February 2016.
 Their accomplishments and strategies to reduce Salmonella infection are presented in the plans.
 The Centers for Disease Control and Prevention also provides valuable information on preventative care, such has how to safely handle raw foods, and the correct way to store these products.
 In the European Union, the European Food Safety Authority created preventative measures through risk management and risk assessment.
 From 2005 to 2009, the EFSA placed an approach to reduce exposure to Salmonella.
 Their approach included risk assessment and risk management of poultry, which resulted in a reduction of infection cases by one half.
 In Latin America an orally administered vaccine for Salmonella in poultry developed by Dr. Sherry Layton has been introduced which prevents the bacteria from contaminating the birds.

-A recent Salmonella Typhimurium outbreak has been linked to chocolate.